Robert Peters (bigamist)

-Robert Peters (born Robert Michael Parkins; 1918–2005, Kettering General Hospital) was a de-frocked minister, a plagiarist, a conman, and a bigamist who married at least eight women.
+Robert Peters (born Robert Michael Parkins; 1918–2005) was a British de-frocked minister, a plagiarist, a conman, and a bigamist who married at least eight women.
 He was dubbed "the Romeo Rev" by the popular press.
 In 2019 he was the subject of a biography by Adam Sisman titled The Professor and the Parson: A Story of Desire, Deceit and Defrocking (Profile Books).